matthewemichael/GifTastic/README.md

 ### Overview

-In this assignment, we used the GIPHY API to make a dynamic web page that populates with gifs of my choice.
-To finish this task, the app calls the GIPHY API and use JavaScript and jQuery to change the HTML of your site.
+In this assignment, I used the GIPHY API to make a dynamic web page that populates with gifs of my choice.
+To finish this task, the app calls the GIPHY API and uses JavaScript and jQuery to change the HTML of the site.
 ### Requirements

 * App must suit these basic specs: